 Cerumen may be pushed farther into the ear canal and accumulate during patients' attempts to clean the ear canal with cotton swabs, resulting in obstruction or impaction.
 Cerumen solvents (hydrogen peroxide, carbamide peroxide, glycerin, triethanolamine, liquid docusate sodium, or mineral oil) may be used to soften very hard wax before direct removal.
 However, the prolonged use of these agents may lead to canal skin irritation or allergic reactions.

 Cerumen is removed by rolling it out of the ear canal with a blunt curet or loop or a small right angle hook, or by removing it with a suction tip (eg, Baron, size 5 French).
 Proper lighting is essential.
-These methods are quicker, safer, and more comfortable for the patient than irrigation, which is typically not recommended.
-Irrigation is contraindicated if the patient has a history of otorrhea or perforation of the tympanic membrane; water entering the middle ear through a tympanic membrane perforation may exacerbate chronic otitis media and cause an acute otitis media.
+These methods are quicker, safer, and more comfortable for the patient than irrigation.
+Irrigation is sometimes done and should be done carefully to avoid complications.
+Irrigation may also be combined with cerumenolytic agents such as docusate sodium.
+Irrigation is contraindicated in patients with one or more of the following factors: anticoagulant therapy, immunocompromised state, diabetes mellitus, prior radiation therapy to the head and neck, ear canal stenosis, exostoses, and non-intact tympanic membrane.
+Water entering the middle ear through a tympanic membrane perforation may exacerbate chronic otitis media and cause an acute otitis media.

 Foreign bodies are common, particularly among children, who often insert objects, particularly beads, erasers, and beans, into the ear canal.
 Foreign bodies may remain unnoticed until they provoke an inflammatory response, causing pain, itching, infection, and foul-smelling, purulent drainage.